Empty tray or surface with a small round hole in the center

 A Civic Gospel

-A stylized, high-contrast line drawing of a flower with multiple petals spread open against a black background.
+Line art illustration of a flower with multiple petals against a black background.

 Declare Launch